 2. Third Eye Method

-This method is to concentrate with eyes closed with any posture at the center of two eyebrows in the forehead.
-The attention is constantly redirected to this point avoiding unnecessary thoughts, as a means to silence the mind.
+This method is to focus with eyes closed with any posture at the center of two eyebrows in the forehead.
+The attention is always redirected to this point avoiding unnecessary thoughts, as a means to silence the mind.
 By time the “silent gaps” between thoughts get wider and deeper.
 Sometimes this is accompanied by physically “looking”, with eyes closed, towards that spot.

-This method is to focus on one of the seven chakras of the body i.e., Muladhara (base of the spine), Svadhisthana (just below the navel), Manipura (stomach area), Anahata (center of the chest), Vishuddha (base of the throat), Ajna (between the eyebrows) and Sahasrara (top of the head).
+This technique is to concentrate on one of the seven chakras of the body i.e., Muladhara (base of the spine), Svadhisthana (just below the navel), Manipura (stomach area), Anahata (center of the chest), Vishuddha (base of the throat), Ajna (between the eyebrows) and Sahasrara (top of the head).

-This is the type to focus on an external object specially lit candle, image or a symbol.
+This is the kind to concentrate on an external object specially lit candle, image or a symbol.
 It is done open eyes gazing at a fixed object and then closing them but still viewing the object in the mind.
 This helps with both the concentration and visualization powers.